archie-swif/mongodb-index-advisor/README.md

 MongoDB advisor example: [mongodb-advisor-example.ipynb](mongodb-advisor-example.ipynb)

-MongoDB advisor blank template: [mongodb-advisor-template.ipynb](mongodb-advisor-template.ipynb)
+Use a blank template for your case: [mongodb-advisor-template.ipynb](mongodb-advisor-template.ipynb)